arXiv/arxiv-auth/_sources/threats.rst.txt

 authorization.
 It should be updated as our understanding of relevant threats evolves.

-.. todo:

-   This version of the document focuses on user sessions.
-It should be updated to include API client sessions as that part of the system is implemented.

 Environment
 -----------
 End users interact with the arXiv platform primarily via a web browser, on